Being essential part of Art Histories Society, Art History

 peer-reviewed, international and interdisciplinary e-journal; publishing

-material dealing with all time periods and methodologies within the field of
+material dealing with all historical periods and methodologies within the field of

 e-journal since 2011.